fuzzywalrus/ScreenSaverKit/tutorial.md

 - How to create hardware-accelerated particle effects with Metal
 - How to create your own custom screen saver from scratch
 - Advanced features like color palettes, vector math, and asset management
+- Advanced toggles for Metal simulation and spawning (sync vs async)

 ## What is ScreenSaverKit?